PowerShell/PowerShell-RFC/RFC0000-RFC-Process.md

 ## Roles

-All members of the community are allowed to author new RFCs and can provide feedback to any RFC.
+- **Author** - All members of the community are allowed to author new RFCs and can provide feedback to any RFC.
+- **Maintainer** - Owner of the RFC process.
+- **Maintainer's committee** - Committee of Maintainers to vote and to make conclusion about accept/reject RFC.

 ## RFC Naming Convention